This article appeared on Tiny Buddha.

 As described by Descartes, humans are “social animals,” and we all have a basic need to belong to a community.
 We tend to feel more at ease when surrounded by like-minded people.
 Whenever I am having a conversation with someone whose opinions differ from mine, I try not to take things personally.
 Today I know I can always agree to disagree.

-People also have the right to change their mind.
+People also have the right to change their minds.
 As we grow and evolve, mindsets and perspectives on life can change, as well.
 Take my example: years ago, the Old Me was blaming that dear friend for saying she could create her own path in life.
 The New Me thinks the same: I believe everything in life is a matter of personal choice, and we are the sum of our decisions.
 Interesting how a belief that once disturbed me a lot can feel so resonant today.

 I refuse to think we live in a world where fear, hate, anger, and separation are part of a new, modern Era.
 I think Mother Earth needs more of our loving energy to heal: more heart, understanding, less judging and more compassion, less taking and more giving, less competition and more collaboration and care.